e-rotaract/e-rotaract.github.io/_pages/join-us.md

 # Question 1 {#q1}

-## Can you invest at least 2 hours per month in e-club activities?
+## Can you invest 2+ hours per month in e-club activities?

 It is important to try our best and be present in our meetings and events.